Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly grumpy self.**  (Future you will thank you.
-Seriously.
-That past you who wrote spaghetti code without comments?
-Yeah, *that* guy.)
+- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables like a seasoned detective interrogating a suspect.**  You'll be amazed how often a simple "Hey, what's *your* value?" reveals the culprit.
+(And saves you from pulling your hair out – trust me, I've been there.)

 ---

-### 📅 Last Updated: 2025-03-06 16:21
+### 📅 Last Updated: 2025-03-07 01:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!